 The New School awards a Certificate in Film Production for the successful completion of a sequence of courses that guides the student through the art and craft of filmmaking.
 Taught by our faculty of experienced teachers and working professionals, the courses explore all aspects of filmmaking and professional development including pre-production planning, directing, writing, cinematography, editing, and producing.
 The certificate program is designed for the committed student with any level of experience.

-You may start our program in Fall, Spring or Summer.
-There is no formal admission process for the Certificate in Film Production, however student must meet eligibility requirements and international students needing a visa must submit form - see [link].
-You simply register for certificate status and pay the certificate registration fee.
+You may start our program in fall, spring, or summer.
+There is no formal admissions process for the Certificate in Film Production, but students must meet eligibility requirements and international students needing a visa must submit form - see [link].
+Once eligibility requirements are met, you simply register for certificate status and pay the certificate registration fee.
 Please note that certificate approval cannot be awarded for any course retroactively; you must register as a certificate student.
 Before registering, have your certificate courses approved in the School of Media Studies office.
-For more information or to schedule an advising appointment, call the 212.229.8903 or email the Film Program Advisor.
+For more information or to schedule an advising appointment, call 212.229.8903 or email the Film Program Advisor.

 The following students are eligible to register for the Film Production Certificate:

 International students must submit the